isovector/certainty-by-construction/src/book/0-coblub.lagda.md

 this ordering (call it Blub) can identify less powerful languages, but not those which are more powerful.
-The idea rings true; one can arrange languages in power by the features they support, and subsequently check to see if a language supports all the features felt to be important.
+The idea rings true; one can arrange languages in power by the features they support, and subsequently check to see if a language supports all the features we feel to be important.
 If it doesn't, it must be less powerful.
 However, this technique doesn't work to identify more powerful languages---at best, you will see that the compared language supports all the features you're looking for, but you don't know enough to ask for more.